-The Sealevel Systems SeaLINK+485 equips the PC with 1 USB to RS-530/422/485 Asynchronous serial port providing a versatile interface for common RS-530/422/485 needs.
-The advantage of this product over more traditional approaches is that it doesn't require opening the computer case, nor does it require resources such as I/O ports or IRQ's.
-It does require a system that supports USB both in terms of hardware and operating system.
+The Sealevel Systems SeaLINK+485I equips the PC with 1 isolated USB to RS-422/485 Asynchronous serial port providing a versatile interface for common RS-422/485 needs.
+The SeaLINK+485I connects through the PC's external USB port, so it does not require opening the computer case.
+Resources such as IRQ's and I/O addresses are also not utilized.
+It does require a system that supports USB in hardware and operating system.